-What services does you offer and what makes you stand out from the competition?
+What services do you offer and what makes you stand out from the competition?

 Makersville is a grassroots community of makers who implement programs for boys and girls aged 7–21.
 We have a variety of maker interests and work with youth on our project or theirs.
 We seek to help your student find his or her passion.